devcon24/devcon-site-initializers/documentation/workshop/15-web-content/README.md

 ## Context

-In the context of this demo Web Content is used for Sponsors section on Home page.
+In the context of this demo Web Content can be used for a Sponsors section on the Home page.

-A Sponsor structure should be created with required fields (sponsor name, sponsor type, sponsor logo and sponsor link).
-A list of Sponsor articles should be created and displayed in a Collection Display.
+A Sponsor structure can be created with the following fields: sponsor name, sponsor type, sponsor logo and sponsor link.

+A list of Sponsor articles can be displayed in a Collection Display using field mapping on structure fields.

 ## Overview